nigyta/dfast_core/README.md

     ```
     python scripts/file_downloader.py --protein dfast
     ```
-    File downloading and database indexing for GHOSTX/Z and BLASTP will be performed.
+    File downloading and database indexing for GHOSTX and BLASTP will be performed.
 2. **HMMer and RPS-BLAST databases (this may take time)**
     ```
     python scripts/file_downloader.py --cdd Cog --hmm TIGR